 The timeline below indicates the next steps for the project and the likely timescales for a planning application.
 There are a number of further opportunities for you to find out more and provide your feedback.

-Demolition using hand tools is due to start on the more sensitive areas of the Paterson site from 11 April 2019.
-After this, machine demolition will start towards the end of April and will take up to 19 weeks.
+Demolition started on the more sensitive areas of the Paterson site in early April 2019.
+Machine demolition of the main structure started towards the end of April and will take up to 19 weeks.